Bratislava: Demographics

 The city thereby obtained its clearly Slovak character.
-Hundreds of citizens were expelled during the communist oppression of the 1950s, with the aim of replacing "reactionary" people with the proletarian class.
-Since the 1950s, the Slovaks have been the dominant ethnicity in the town, making up around 90% of the city's population.
+Hundreds of citizens were expelled during the communist oppression of the 1950s, to replace "reactionary" people with the proletarian class.
+Since the 1950s, the Slovaks have been the dominant ethnicity in the city, making up around 90% of the city's population.

 Politics

 Bratislava is the seat of the Slovak parliament, presidency, ministries, supreme court (Najvyšší súd), and central bank.
 It is the seat of the Bratislava Region and, since 2002, also of the Bratislava Self-Governing Region.
-The city also has many foreign embassies and consulates.
+The city hosts 41 foreign embassies and 22 consulates.

 The current local government (Mestská samospráva) structure has been in place since 1990.
 It is composed of a mayor (primátor), a city board (Mestská rada), a city council (Mestské zastupiteľstvo), city commissions (Komisie mestského zastupiteľstva), and a city magistrate's office (Magistrát).

 The mayor, based at the Primate's Palace, is the city's top executive officer and is elected to a four-year term of office.
-The current mayor of Bratislava is Matúš Vallo, who won the election held on October 29, 2022, as an independent candidate.
+The current mayor of Bratislava is Matúš Vallo, who won the election held on 29 October 2022, as an independent candidate.
 The city council is the city's legislative body, responsible for issues such as budget, local ordinances, city planning, road maintenance, education, and culture.